rLoopTeam/website-v2/README.md

 * Shop page: KachanAleksey

 If you have questions ask them on Slack #webdev.
-Apparently me (Keksike) is running the development at this moment, so you can PM me too.
+Apparently I'm (Keksike) running the development at this moment, so you can PM me too.